facebookresearch/fairseq/examples/quant_noise/README.md

 ### Scalar Quantization

-Unlike the section [Iterative Product Quantization](#iterative-product-quantization) which gives state-of-the-art compression, this section showcases the usefulness of our approach for popular scalar quantization baselines such as int8.
-Indeed, we perform on-GPU Fake Quantization, we do not quantize the biases and we do not fuse the modules with ReLus and Layer Norms during training.
+Unlike the section [Iterative Product Quantization](#iterative-product-quantization) which gives state-of-the-art compression, this section showcases the usefulness of our approach for simple  scalar quantization baselines such as int8 using on-GPU Fake Quantization.

 #### Training

-Scalar quantization with Quant-Noise consists in randomly quantizing a proportion `p` of both weights and activations during training.
+Scalar quantization with Quant-Noise consists in randomly quantizing a proportion `p` of the weights during training.
 Scalar quantization is implemented [here](https://github.com/pytorch/fairseq/tree/master/fairseq/modules/quantization/scalar) under the form of Fake Quantization, meaning that we emulate int8 on GPU by quantizing and de-quantizing both the weights and the activations.
 We rely on PyTorch's [quantization primitives](https://github.com/pytorch/pytorch/tree/master/torch/quantization).

 To train a model with Quant-Noise, add the following flag:
 ```